The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation

 \section{Summary and conclusions}

 In this paper, we investigated the dependence of higher-order clustering on stellar mass and luminosity, providing measurements for the first time at high redshift ($z\sim1$).
 We analysed galaxy samples extracted from VIPERS PDR-1, in the redshift range $0.5<z<1.1$, measuring both the connected and the reduced 3PCF in redshift space at different scales.
-The associated errors have been estimated from HOD and SHMR mock catalogues, specifically constructed to reproduce VIPERS observational properties.

-We provided measurements of the connected and reduced 3PCF as a function of redshift, stellar mass and luminosity for three different scales, $r_{12}=2.5,5,10$ \Mpch and $r_{13}=2\cdot r_{12}$, mapping from small to intermediate scales.
+The associated errors have been estimated from HOD and SHMR mock catalogues, specifically constructed to reproduce VIPERS' observational properties.
+We provided measurements of the connected and reduced 3PCF as a function of redshift, stellar mass, and luminosity for three different scales, $r_{12}=2.5,5,10$ \Mpch, and $r_{13}=2\cdot r_{12}$, mapping from small to intermediate scales.

 The main results of this work can be summarised as follows:

 \begin{itemize}

 \item We find a strong dependence of the reduced 3PCF on scales at all redshifts and for all stellar mass and luminosity bins, with an almost flat $Q(\theta)$ at smaller scales and a more prominent anisotropy at larger scales ($r_{12}=10$ \Mpch) independently of the redshift.
 This trend can be interpreted as a signature of an increasing contribution of filamentary structures in the correlation function.